 - 1. Current health status (document recent illnesses); include statement attesting to whether patient's asthma is stable or not (e.g. albuterol usage in week prior to injection, nocturnal symptoms, hospitalizations or ER visits, compliance with medications). - 2.
-Record if patient felt any reaction occurred with most previous injection (local swelling, local itching, wheezing, hives, delayed reaction, systemic, large local, etc.) - 3.
-Current Medications and Allergies. - 4.
-Patient's Baseline Peak Flow listed for reference (if patient is asthmatic). - 5.
-Pre-injection Peak Flow if clinical concern for possible asthma symptoms or exacerbation (e.g. if Albuterol use in the last week, recent asthma flare, or recent illness). - 6.
-Post-injection Peak Flow (if systemic reaction symptoms occur) - 7.
-Missed or late dose - 8.
-Injection information (extract, concentration, volume, location of injection) - 9.
-Documentation that patient was observed for 30 minutes or that patient left early - 10.
-Inspection and description of injection site after 30 minutes (e.g. negative, inflammation, swelling, wheal and flare size in mm of longest diameter, etc.) - 11.
-Reaction, if any, due to injection (local or systemic) - 12.
-Post injection treatment (e.g. ice, topical steroid, oral antihistamines, resuscitation, etc.) - 13.
-The treatment record provided by the referring Allergist is to be completed for each visit.
+Temperature (if clinically appropriate). - 3.
+Record if patient felt any reaction occurred with most previous injection (local swelling, local itching, wheezing, hives, delayed reaction, systemic, large local, etc.) - 4.
+Current Medications and Allergies. - 5.
+Patient's Baseline Peak Flow listed for reference (if patient is asthmatic). - 6.
+Pre-injection Peak Flow if clinical concern for possible asthma symptoms or exacerbation (e.g. if Albuterol use in the last week, recent asthma flare, or recent illness). - 7.
+Post-injection Peak Flow (if systemic reaction symptoms occur) - 8.
+Missed or late dose - 9.
+Protocol reference for next dose - 10.
+Injection information (extract, concentration, volume, location of injection) - 11.
+Documentation that patient was observed for 30 minutes or that patient left early - 12.
+Inspection and description of injection site after 30 minutes (e.g. negative, inflammation, swelling, wheal and flare size in mm of longest diameter, etc.) - 13.
+Reaction, if any, due to injection (local or systemic) - 14.
+Post injection treatment (e.g. ice, topical steroid, oral antihistamines, resuscitation, etc.) - The treatment record provided by the referring Allergist is to be completed for each visit and kept in a separate Allergy Clinic chart. - Any time the treatment record is sent to the referring Allergist, a note should be placed in the allergy chart and a copy of the treatment record sent should be placed into the allergy chart.